liftoff/GateOne/gateone/docs/source/Developer/js_gateone.rst

 Functions
 ^^^^^^^^^

+.. js:function:: GateOne.Utils.init

+    Like all plugin init() functions this gets called from :js:func:`GateOne.Utils.postOnLoad` which itself is called at the end of :js:func:`GateOne.initialize`.
+It simply attaches the 'save_file' (WebSocket) action to :js:func:`GateOne.Utils.saveAsAction` (in :js:attr:`GateOne.Net.actions`).

 .. js:function:: GateOne.Utils.createElement(tagname, properties)

     A simplified version of MochiKit's `createDOM <http://mochi.github.com/mochikit/doc/html/MochiKit/DOM.html#fn-createdom>`_ function, it creates a *tagname* (e.g. "div") element using the given *properties*.